mchiapello/sql-ecology/01-sql-basic-queries.md

 Order of execution
 ------------------

-Another note for ordering.
-We don’t actually have to display a column to sort by it.
+Another note for ordering. **We don’t actually have to display a column to sort by it**.
 For example, let’s say we want to order the birds by their species ID, but we only want to see genus and species.

     SELECT genus, species FROM species WHERE taxa = 'Bird' ORDER BY species_id ASC;

-We can do this because sorting occurs earlier in the computational pipeline than field selection.
+We can do this because **sorting occurs earlier in the computational pipeline** than field selection.

 The computer is basically doing this: